mavryk-network/LIGO/vendors/Preprocessor/README.md

 a file including itself directly, or transitively), but it does not, so the user has to be careful.
-[When returning from a file inclusion](https://gitlab.com/ligolang/ligo/-/blob/d490176ef5dd7e6c825a8a7bd04ab56108889ce0/vendors/Preprocessor/API.mll#L527), two pieces of informations are worth updating: the environment of defined symbols and the output channels.
-Indeed, the included file may contain `#define` or `#undef` directives, for instance to avoid double inclusions.
+[When returning from a file inclusion](https://gitlab.com/ligolang/ligo/-/blob/d490176ef5dd7e6c825a8a7bd04ab56108889ce0/vendors/Preprocessor/API.mll#L527), three pieces of informations need updating:

+  1. the environment of defined symbols, possibly defined in included files (e.g. to avoid double inclusions);

+  2. the output channels of any possibly further included files;

+  3. the list of imported modules and their corresponding files.

 Note as well how the files to be included are searched: